Bojarajan073/data-version-control/README.md

 dvc --version

-You should see the installed DVC version.
+If DVC is installed correctly, the command will display the installed DVC version.

-Step 1: Initialize Git
+1. Initialize Git

 If the project is not already a Git repository, initialize Git: